LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

+Together, these actions enable LQRS to perform both coarse-grained and fine-grained plan adaptations across different stages of query execution.

+\textbf{Reward.} A key challenge of runtime plan adaptation is that modifying an execution plan after some query stages have already materialized may require redistributing intermediate data.
+In Spark, this typically manifests as additional shuffle operations.
+For example, consider a query whose initial execution plan decides to evaluate $t_1 \bowtie t_2$ first, followed by a join with $t_3$.
+During execution, Spark scans $t_1$ and $t_2$ and performs a shuffle to partition their records according to the join key of $t_1 \bowtie t_2$, preparing for a shuffle-based join.
+If a subsequent runtime decision swaps the join order to instead evaluate $t_1 \bowtie t_3$ first, the existing partitioning of $t_1$, which was produced to satisfy the join with $t_2$, is no longer compatible with the new join requirement.
+As a result, $t_1$ is reshuffled to match the join key of $t_1 \bowtie t_3$, allowing execution to proceed correctly under the updated plan.

+Motivated by this observation, LQRS explicitly incorporates reshuffles as intermediate feedback in the reward definition, encouraging the agent to account for the operational cost of reorganizing intermediate data when making runtime decisions.
+Based on empirical validation, we define the total reward as:

-where $T_\text{execute}$ represents the total execution time of $\tau$ (in seconds).
-The square root operation helps mitigate reward scale variations across different queries.
-If query execution fails, $R(\tau)$ is assigned a substantial negative penalty (e.g., $-\sqrt{300}$).
-The intermediate reward $r_i$ is defined as the negative value of the additional number of shuffles introduced after taking action $a_i$, normalized by 10.
-This definition naturally provides positive feedback when the model selects \textit{no-op} (no additional shuffle is introduced), encouraging safe behavior during early training, while penalizing actions that introduce extra shuffles and discouraging costly changes late in the optimization process.
-The discount rate $\gamma (<1)$ ensures that the accumulated intermediate rewards $r_i$, even over many steps, do not dominate the overall cost $R(\tau)$.
+where $T_\text{execute}(\tau)$ denotes the total execution time of episode $\tau$ (in seconds).
+The square root operation is used to reduce reward scale variations across queries.
+If execution fails due to OOM errors or exceeds the time limit of 300s, $R(\tau)$ is assigned a substantial negative value (e.g., $-\sqrt{300}$).

+The intermediate reward $r_i$ is defined as the negative number of additional shuffle operations introduced after taking action $a_i$, normalized by 10.
+This normalization aligns the scale of intermediate rewards with that of $\sqrt{T_\text{execute}(\tau)}$ under our experimental settings, ensuring that intermediate and terminal rewards are of comparable magnitude during training.
+This formulation naturally provides positive feedback when the agent selects a \textit{no-op} action (i.e., no additional shuffle is introduced), encouraging conservative behavior in early training, while penalizing actions that trigger reshuffles and discouraging costly plan changes at later stages.
+The discount factor $\gamma < 1$ further ensures that accumulated intermediate penalties do not dominate the overall reward.